j1rie/IRMP_STM32/README.md

 * stm32FWupgrade for firmware update on the command line
 * irmplircd is a daemon, running in background as an independent lirc server and passing the IR codes/events on to the application https://github.com/realglotzi/irmplircd
 * irctl for configuration: https://github.com/olebowle/irctl
-* Software ready for LibreELEC, Ubuntu, yaVDR, easyVDR, MLD, OpenELEC.
+* Software ready for Ubuntu, yaVDR, easyVDR, MLD.

 ## Software Windows
 * GUI config-tool stm32IRconfig_gui (same as linux)